Right To Treat: Veterans' Healthcare Access and Treatment Education Initiative

 This one-size-fits-all approach ignores the fundamental reality that different veterans respond to different treatments.
 Veterans face significant access barriers including long wait times, geographic limitations, and bureaucratic hurdles that delay or prevent treatment entirely.
 Perhaps most troubling, many veterans simply don't respond to conventional approaches, leaving them with few options within the current system.

-VA implementation creates additional barriers through bureaucratic inertia that slows adoption of even FDA-approved treatments.
+VA implementation creates additional barriers through bureaucratic processes that slow adoption of even FDA-approved treatments.
 Budget constraints limit funding for non-traditional therapies, while lack of staff trained in alternative approaches creates capacity problems.
 Liability concerns drive preference for standard treatments over potentially more effective alternatives, even when those alternatives have strong safety profiles and superior outcomes for specific patients.

 TRICARE limitations compound these problems through formulary restrictions that exclude many effective treatments and prior authorization requirements that delay access even to approved therapies.
 Limited coverage for alternative therapies means veterans must often pay out of pocket for treatments that might be more effective than covered alternatives.
 The lack of appropriate CPT codes prevents billing for many alternative therapies, creating financial barriers for both providers and patients.